 This network’s primary goal is to promote a more inclusive working and learning environment.
 The network will focus specifically on issues, rather than a specific group among staff members, in order to ensure an inclusive dialogue and approach.

-- The network aims to offer support to international staff and racial and ethnic minorities among staff, in the form of activities which allow the sharing of knowledge and experiences, facilitate dialogue and consultation, and contribute to community building
+Supporting international staff and underrepresented groups through activities that allow the sharing of knowledge and experiences, facilitate dialogue and consultation, and contribute to community building.

-- The network wishes to collaborate with colleagues at various levels and organisational departments, in particular HRM, Student and Educational Affairs, and Communication & Marketing on relevant issues such as recruitment, diversity and inclusion in curricula and in the classroom, as well as the way in which the university presents itself to the outside world.
+The network collaborates with colleagues at various levels and organisational departments, in particular HRM, Student and Educational Affairs, and Communication & Marketing on relevant issues such as recruitment, diversity and inclusion in curricula and in the classroom, as well as the way in which the university presents itself to the outside world.

 This is what the network does:

-The group aims to bring together staff members regardless of background, dedicated to the promotion of an inclusive work and learning environment.
-This will mean in particular members with an international background, as well as racial and ethnic minorities among academic staff (UD, UHD, HGL) PhD students, and support staff (OBP) but will also include allies who do not identify as members of a minority group.
+The group aims to bring together academic staff, PhD students, and support staff regardless of background, dedicated to the promotion of an inclusive work and learning environment.
 The network wishes to incorporate members from all faculties, and from a range of positions and backgrounds.